dmlc/gluon-nlp/scripts/datasets/question_answering/README.md

 # Or download with command-line toolkits
 nlp_data prepare_naturalquestions
 ```

-Directory structure of the hotpotqa dataset will be as follows
+Directory structure of the NaturalQuestions dataset will be as follows

 ```
 NaturalQuestions